-In the history of African art, the oldest form of creative expression is murals.
+In the history of African art, murals are the oldest form of creative expression.

 Or rather rock paintings in ancient African dwelling places.

-These are paintings or engravings, which, made on rock walls, in most cases illustrate stylized hunting scenes.
+These are paintings or engravings made on rock walls, in most cases, illustrate stylized hunting scenes.

 The most ancient and scientifically dated specimens of African mural painting date from about 24-27,000 years ago.